DevExpress/devextreme-documentation/concepts/05 Widgets/Toolbar/05 Specify Item Type.md

 ---

-Items that contain a widget should have the [widget](/api-reference/_hidden/dxToolbarItem/widget.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#widget') field specified.
-In addition, you need to declare the [options](/api-reference/_hidden/dxToolbarItem/options.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options') object that will configure the widget.
-For a full list of fields this object has, refer to the API reference of the widget.
+Items that contain a UI component should have the [widget](/api-reference/_hidden/dxToolbarItem/widget.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#widget') field specified.
+In addition, you need to declare the [options](/api-reference/_hidden/dxToolbarItem/options.md '/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options') object that will configure the UI component.
+For a full list of fields this object has, refer to the API reference of the UI component.

 ---
 ##### jQuery